flintlang/flint/proposals/0003-external-calls.md

 However external calls are necessary to accomplish key features of smart contracts, including:
 - Paying other users
-- Interacting with other Contracts e.g. Tokens
+- Interacting with other Contracts e.g. Tokens or Wallets

-There have been pre-existing attempts to defined best practices for programming with respect for external calls ([Consensys Recommendations](https://consensys.github.io/smart-contract-best-practices/recommendations/#favor-pull-over-push-for-external-calls), [OpenZeppelin](http://openzeppelin.org/)).
+There have been pre-existing attempts to defined best practices for programming with respect for external calls ([Consensys Recommendations](https://consensys.github.io/smart-contract-best-practices/recommendations/#favor-pull-over-push-for-external-calls), [OpenZeppelin](http://openzeppelin.org/), [Solium Security](https://github.com/duaraghav8/solium-plugin-security), [Mythril](https://github.com/ConsenSys/mythril), [Solcheck](https://github.com/federicobond/solcheck)).
 This proposal will try and integrate these best practices into the language design itself.

-#### 1. Contracts are untrustworthy
+#### 1. Contracts should be labelled as untrustworthy
 ```javascript
 // bad
 Bank.withdraw(100); // Unclear whether trusted or untrusted